harvardinformatics/nextflow-workshop/run/index.md

 This is all to say, if you hear us saying a word that you're familiar with but it's obvious that we're using it in a different way, or if you hear an unfamiliar term, please ask us to explain it.
 This knowledge gap is one of the most difficult parts about teaching a specific topic mostly because the teachers aren't usually aware of it.

-We've put together a table of terms relating to Snakemake and workflows and their definitions in this context: [Workflow terminology](../../../resources/glossary/#workflow-management).
+We've put together a table of terms relating to Nextflow and workflows and their definitions in this context: [Workflow terminology](../../../resources/glossary/#workflow-management).

 There are also other tables to browse on the glossary.
 Please let us know if there is anything you think we should add to this table.